nmfs-ost/ss3-test-models/README.md

 ## Repository structure

 All SS models are in the "models" subfolder.
-All testing scripts and specifications files are in the "jenkins" subfolder.
+All testing scripts and specifications files used by the SS development team are in the "jenkins" subfolder.

+## Can I open a pull request to add my own models to this repository?

+It is always helpful to have more examples of Stock Synthesis models!
+Please open a pull request in the [user-examples repository](https://github.com/nmfs-stock-synthesis/user-examples) to share your own models publicly.

 ## Why are these models not in the user-examples repository?